OpenCTI-Platform/docs/docs/administration/decay-exclusion-rules.md

 Decay exclusion rules are used to automatically exclude some IOCs from our Decay engine.

 Multiple reasons explain the existence this feature:
-- Some IOC, such as YARA rules, should not expire.
-Indeed, you always want detection rules to be enabled so that you detection system can always detect any threat.
+- Some IOCs, such as YARA rules, should not expire.
+Indeed, you always want detection rules to be enabled so that your detection system can always detect any threat.
 - Some IOCs are coming from some sources that already manage the IOCs lifecycle.
-Therefore, our own decay engine conflict with the source's decay.
+Therefore, our own decay engine conflicts with the source's decay.

 Without this feature, the only way to avoid some IOCs to decay, the only solution was to disable the [decay manager](https://docs.opencti.io/latest/deployment/managers/?h=mana#indicator-decay-manager).
 But this would prevent any IOC for decaying, which was not a suitable solution.